Toba Tek Singh: Demography

 Toba Tek Singh is located in central Punjab and occupies 3,252 square kilometers and is made up of large areas of lowlands that flood frequently during the rainy season; the floods originate from the Ravi River that runs along the southern and southeastern borders.
-The pre-partition Toba Tek Singh had a sizable Sikh population, much of which migrated to Punjab in modern India in 1947.
+The pre-partition Toba Tek Singh had a sizable Hindu and Sikh population, much of which migrated to India after the partition in 1947.

 Population

 Population of Toba Tek Singh city.